sebstemmer/shoot-a-cbow/README.md

 # Implementation of CBOW (Word2vec) using PyTorch

-This repository contains an implementation of the **Continuous Bag of Words (CBOW)** model based on the paper:
+This repository contains an implementation of the **Continuous Bag of Words (CBOW)** model based on the paper

 [Efficient Estimation of Word Representations in Vector Space - Tomas Mikolov, Kai Chen, Greg Corrado, Jeffrey Dean](https://arxiv.org/abs/1301.3781)